Katleho-Nyoni/Computer-Science/README.md

 - C++
 - Python

-The learning was mostly practical, focusing on how to implement these in the respective languages. but I have currently passed and focusing on learning the theoretical aspects of CS.
+The learning was mostly practical, focusing on how to implement these in the respective languages. but I have currently paused and focusing on learning the theoretical aspects of CS.